This page is current as at 29/5/2020 5:30pm

 A number of upcoming activities and events which will be impacted by the current state of emergency.
 While some activities will need to be cancelled, where possible activities will be postponed or conducted via an alternative method.
 See LSV event advice for a full list of changes.

-Aquatic and Recreation Industry – Professional Development Series
+Aquatic, Fitness and Recreation (AFAR) – Professional Development Series

-These sessions will be delivered directly into the homes of industry personnel through a simple Microsoft Teams link.
-Four streams have been developed to appeal to a broad scope of industry personnel.
-The project intends to not just offer professional development opportunities, but more importantly the ability for industry personnel to connect and engage during this time of increased isolation.
+These sessions will be delivered directly into the homes of industry personnel through a simple Microsoft teams link.
+Four streams have been developed to guide the delivery / inform attendance and are hoped to encourage uptake by a broad scope of industry personnel who are stuck at home.

 Please take care of yourself and others during this difficult time and stay connected, these are really trying times and sometimes we all need some additional support.